anim8js/anim8js/README.md

 - [anim8js-easel](http://github.com/ClickerMonkey/anim8js-easel) - animate [EaselJS](http://www.createjs.com/easeljs) objects

 ### Features
+- Create your own animations
-1. Play animations by name, name & modifiers, or by custom definition.
+- Play animations by name, name & modifiers, or by custom definition
-2. Queue animations.
+- Queue animations
-3. Transition into a new animation in 6 different ways.
+- Transition into a new animation in 6 different ways
-4. Play multiple animations at once over different attributes.
+- Play multiple animations at once over different attributes
-5. Springs.
-6. Animation sequences.
+- Springs forces on an attribute given some rest value
+- Sequential animations involving multiple subjects
-7. Defer commands until an event occurs.
+- Defer animation commands until an event occurs
-8. Save animations to be used later.
+- Save animations to be used later
-9. Modify animations with a delay, duration, repeats, sleeping between repeats, scale, and easing.
+- Modify animations with a delay, duration, repeats, sleeping between repeats, scale, and easing
-10. Relative Values
-11. Physics
+- Relative values (ex: '+20', '-100')
+- Apply physical forces (velocity and/or acceleration) to an attribute
+- An attribute can follow a path of points
+- Keyframe animations
+- Values used in paths, springs, and physics can be constants, functions that return a value at the beginning of the animation, functions that return a live value during the animation, or a value relative to the current value.

 ### Concepts
-- `Subject` = The thing being animated (an object, HTML element, etc).
+- `Subject` = The thing being animated (an object, HTML element, etc)
-- `Attribute` = an animatable property on a subject.
+- `Attribute` = an animatable property on a subject
-- `Attrimator` = animates an attribute.
+- `Attrimator` = animates an attribute
-- `Calculator` = performs math operations for a data type (number, color, 2d/3d points, etc).
+- `Calculator` = performs math operations for a data type (number, color, 2d/3d points, etc)
-- `Easing` = a function which controls the velocity of the animation over time.
+- `Easing` = a function which controls the velocity of the animation over time
-- `Path` = a set of points and an algorithm which computes a value at a given time.
+- `Path` = a set of points and an algorithm which computes a value at a given time
-- `Event` = an attrimator which animates an attribute along a path with a delay, duration, # of repeats, a pause in between repititions, an easing, and a scale.
+- `Event` = an attrimator which animates an attribute along a path with a delay, duration, # of repeats, a pause in between repititions, an easing, and a scale
-- `Spring` = an attrimator which applies a force which animates an attribute to a resting value.
+- `Spring` = an attrimator which applies a force which animates an attribute to a resting value
 - `Physics` = an attrimator which applies velocity and acceleration to an attribute
-- `Animation` = a set of attrimators which can be played on an Animator.
+- `Animation` = a set of attrimators which can be played on an Animator
-- `Defer` = defers calling functions on an object until a certain event occurs.
+- `Defer` = defers calling functions on an object until a certain event occurs
-- `Animator` = enables you to: play animations, queue animations, transition animations, tween attributes, add springs, and follow paths.
+- `Animator` = enables you to: play animations, queue animations, transition animations, tween attributes, add springs, and follow paths on a Subject
-- `Animators` = a set of animators that can be used as it were a single Animator.
+- `Animators` = a set of animators that can be controlled as if it it were a single Animator
-- `Sequence` = animators where animations can be played at a delay between each animator creating a sequence of animations.
+- `Sequence` = animators where animations can be played at a delay between each animator creating a sequence of animations
-- `Builder` = takes an animation definition and generates an Animation that can be played.
+- `Builder` = takes an animation definition and generates an Animation that can be played
-- `Factory` = builds an Animator for a specific data type.
+- `Factory` = builds an Animator for a specific data type
+- `Point` = a value used in attrimators.
+Can be a constant, a function to evaluate live or at the beginning of an animation, or a relative value

 ### Playing animations